swch/strivve-docs/src/pages/resources/job-progress/index.md

 TIMEOUT_TFA | USER\_DATA\_FAILURE | User failed to provide a new TFA code in a timely mannger (~4 minutes) TOO\_MANY\_LOGIN\_FAILURES | USER\_DATA\_FAILURE | Only one failed login is allowed
 TOO\_MANY\_TFA\_FAILURES | USER\_DATA\_FAILURE | Only one failed TFA code is allowed
+CANCELLED | NEVER_STARTED | When an application explicitly sets the status to "CANCELLED_REQUESTED".
+ABANDONED | NEVER_STARTED | When an application never receives an initial set of credentials.